not-inept/Crypto-Elections-Board/README.md

 Election Board App
 ####EB
 - registerVoter
+- isRegisteredVoter -- verifies registration
-- collectVotes -- get the users votes for each candidate
+- collectVotes -- auth the voter, get the users votes for each candidate
 - signVote -- blind sign the vote
 - encryptVote -- encrypt with p pke
 - sendVotes -- send the votes for the voter for each candidate